.

 Career Growth Opportunities and Starting Salaries

-Improved publicity and awareness will surely help, but that’s only part of the equation.
-To attack the problem and close the gap, career growth opportunities need to be more apparent, and salaries need to be more competitive with other health professions.
+Improved publicity and awareness will certainly help, but they address only part of the challenge.
+To meaningfully close the gap, laboratories must also make career advancement pathways more visible and align compensation more competitively with other healthcare professions.

 “We have to make it clear that it’s an exciting job, one that has true career growth potential, and one that compensates on a competitive basis,” Crawford said.

 He used the example of a laboratory technologist potentially spending a career at the same workstation for 40 years as unappealing to a young person.
-He said a clear path toward advancement must be visible to recruit talented individuals into the laboratory profession and ensure there is new leadership as the older personnel retire.
+He emphasized that a clearly defined path for advancement must be visible to attract talented individuals to the laboratory profession and to ensure a strong pipeline of new leadership as more experienced personnel retire.

 “There is a great need for leadership in this profession, and experienced people who aspire to leadership can take on those responsibilities,” explained Crawford.
 “We need to make it evident what is already true, that medical laboratory scientists can grow into roles like manager, director, senior director, assistant vice president, vice president, and even beyond.”